polyaxon/polyaxon/site/docs/setup/connections/git.md

 ### Run an experiment

-You can create an polyaxonfile to run a job that uses a this git repo
+You can create a polyaxonfile to run a job that uses a this git repo

 ```yaml